antononcube/Raku-DSL-Bulgarian/README-work.md

 2. Adhere to of the [Eric Raymond's 17 Unix Rules](https://en.wikipedia.org/wiki/Unix_philosophy), [Wk1]:
    - *Make data complicated when required, not the program*
    - *Write abstract programs that generate code instead of writing code by hand*

-For the "from Bulgarian" project the package
+In order to facilitate the  "from Bulgarian" project the package "Grammar::TokenProcessing", [AAp3], was "finalized."
+The initial versions of that package were used from the very beginning of the DSLs grammar development in order to facilitate handling of misspellings.

 ### (Current) recipe